dmeditor/dmeditor.github.io/create-widget.md

 #### Library for intraction(eg. dropdown, input)
 For intraction, you can use third party libaray in side `BlockProperty`, eg. Boostrap React / MUI / Ant design.
-We use mui for intraction(input, model, dropdown, etc) for now.
+We use MUI for intraction(input, model, dropdown, etc) for now.

 ### Example 2: create a widget template(styled widget)